akrblt/ICT-321-Ahmet_David/README.md

 ### 👉 https://github.com/akrblt/ICT-321-Ahmet_David/wiki

 ## 4- Swagger documentation
-You must install swagger ui
+Contains all routes documentation.

-npm install swagger-jsdoc swagger-ui-express
+First you must install swagger ui with: npm install swagger-jsdoc swagger-ui-express

 Then start the api and go to:
 http://localhost:3000/api-docs/